GSA/federal-website-index/README.md

 # Federal Website Index

 The goal of this project is to assemble an accurate, up-to-date list of the public websites of the federal government.
-It turns out that there're a lot more sources to consider, but this repository will explain the process used and reference the source datasets.
+It turns out that there are a lot of sources to consider, but this repository will explain the process used and reference the source datasets.
 This effort is a part of the [Site Scanning program](https://digital.gov/site-scanning).

 ## Background

 Virtually all of the ~800 agencies that make up the US federal government maintain one or more websites (e.g. `www.state.gov`, `space.commerce.gov`).
-We know what .gov domains exist and which of them are registered by federal agencies because the .gov registry [makes this information public](https://github.com/GSA/data/blob/master/dotgov-domains/current-federal.csv), but that only tells us what domains exist (e.g. state.gov, commerce.gov).
-Each domain may actually have hundreds of distinct web properties (e.g. `statecollection.census.gov` and `opportunity.census.gov` are different websites than www.census.gov).
-This project tries to find all of the distinct websites available to the public.
+We know what `.gov` domains exist and which of them are registered by federal agencies because the `.gov` registry [makes this information public](https://github.com/GSA/data/blob/master/dotgov-domains/current-federal.csv), but that only tells us what domains exist (e.g. `state.gov`, `commerce.gov`).
+Each domain may actually have hundreds of distinct web properties (e.g. `statecollection.census.gov` and `opportunity.census.gov` are different websites than `www.census.gov`).
+This project tries to assemble a comprehensive list of all distinct federal websites available to the public.

 ## Caveats